ashleychontos/pySYD/README.md

 ### Code
 - functions.py : models, distributions, ffts, smoothing functions are all in this file
 - SYD.py : initiates SYD through main
+- scrape_output.py : grabs each individual target's results and concatenates results into a single csv in Files/ for each submodulel (i.e. findex.csv and globalpars.csv)

 Documentation and code under construction.